c4cs/c4cs.github.io/_commands/toys/cmatrix.md

 #### OPTIONS

-`-a: Asynchronour scroll
+`-a`: Asynchronour scroll

-`-b: Bold characters on
+`-b`: Bold characters on

-`-B: All bold characters(overrides -b)
+`-B`: All bold characters(overrides -b)

-`-f: Force the Linux $TERM type to be on
+`-f`: Force the Linux $TERM type to be on

-`-l: Linux mode (sets "matrix.fnt" font in console)
+`-l`: Linux mode (sets "matrix.fnt" font in console)

-`-o: Use old-style scrolling
+`-o`: Use old-style scrolling

-`-h: Print usage and exit
+`-h`: Print usage and exit

-`-n: No bold characters (overrides -b and -B)
+`-n`: No bold characters (overrides -b and -B)

-`-s: "Screensaver" mode, exits on first keystroke
+`-s`: "Screensaver" mode, exits on first keystroke

-`-u delay: Screen update delay 0 - 9, default 4
+`-u delay`: Screen update delay 0 - 9, default 4

-`-C color: Use this color for matrix (default green).
+`-C color`: Use this color for matrix (default green).
 Valid colors are green, red, blue, white, yellow, cyan, magenta, and black.

 #### And BOOM!